Descendents – Milo Goes to College: #494 of best 1,000 albums ever!

 Show me the way to conformity

-The melody and punk aesthetic of “I Wanna Be a Bear” reminds me much of The Suicide Machines, a band which I have great love and very high regard for.
+The melody and punk aesthetic of “I Wanna Be a Bear” reminds me a lot of The Suicide Machines, a band which I love and hold in very high regard.

-As with The Descendents later material, many of their songs have a striking resemblance to Bad Religion, and of course the reverse is true as well.
-And really, that statement is another means of conveying how both bands put together expertly constructed, tight punk songs that are uniquely exciting.
-“Marriage” is a great example.
+As with The Descendents later material, many of their songs resemble Bad Religion’s, and of course the reverse is true as well.
+Which is another way of saying both bands wrote expertly constructed, tight punk songs that are uniquely exciting.
+“Marriage” is a prime example — a tight, thrilling punk song that still feels alive today.

 Also see: